joelc1225/Marvel-toy-app/README.md

 - I made a "InjectorUtils" class that creates a single instance of the HeroRepository.
 I probably should've utilized this seperation of concerns more to improve app scalability and ease of testing components in isolation.
 I'm learning Dagger 2, so hopefully that will help out in that area.

 - I use an Async task in the HeroOverviewActivity to check the database is the current entry exists.
 I know Asyncs are outdates and I'm looking to add RXjava to my coding toolkit soon so I can avoid Asyncs in the future.

+- There are definitely more strings that I should have placed in string.xml folder

+- I forgot to do a lint check -_-